CES Home / Conferences / CES - Past Conferences

 May 9-11, 2007 - Tampa, Florida

 Focusing on Florida, the Climate Change Conference was held in Tampa, Florida on May 9- 11, 2007.
 Nearly 300 attendees were presented with the latest scientific findings and information about Climate Change related impacts and the actions that should be taken to respond to climate change.
 Global, national, and state experts shared their perspectives with conference participants in both general and concurrent sessions.
 The Conference included eight plenary presentations, a series of parallel panels in two sessions, one on the science of climate change in Florida and the other on the impacts and responses, and finally three discussion group sessions.
 The three sessions explored ways climate change will impact Florida’s environmental, economic and social sectors and what steps should be taken to both mitigate climate risk and adapt to the changing environment.
+View the summaries for the environmental , economic and social working groups.
+You may also download the conference program and the final report .
+Most presentation PDFs from this conference are available upon request.

 Climate Change Workshop 2006